ViperVision: A Clear Perspective on Thermal Data

-To go into more detail and discuss software development, this post includes some Q & A with Viper’s chief software developer, Nick Nolan.
+To go into more detail and discuss software development, this post includes some Q & A with Viper’s software development team.

 In your opinion, what are the key features of ViperVision?
-Well, ViperVision functionality aligns with our objective of providing the information our customers need – when they need it.
-Its reliability and stability is of huge importance to our customers.
-Specifically, I would cite Excel reporting, easy-to-adjust camera settings and ROI (region of interest) placement, breadth of responses to alarm or external input – not to mention the potential for saving time and money.
+ViperVision functionality aligns with our objective of providing the information our customers need – when they need it.
+Its reliability and stability rank high on the list of importance to our customers.
+Specifically, I would cite Excel reporting, easy-to-adjust camera settings, and ROI (region of interest) placement, breadth of responses to alarm or external input – not to mention the potential for saving time and money.

 How has ViperVision evolved over the years?
-I’m really proud of how we’ve reduced ViperVision system resources.
+We’re really proud of how we’ve reduced ViperVision system resources.
 The earliest versions of ViperVision thermal software used 80% of the CPU.
 By updating the code with an interrupt approach, we reduced that usage to 5% with no functionality loss.
 This was particularly beneficial for one of our customers who had a 9-camera monitoring system.

 Some other notable recent developments…

 ViperVision will alarm not only on the basis of temperature but can now alarm on the rate of change and standard deviation.

 Users can now choose to perform a Pass/Fail operation on an individual camera or all cameras.

 Some customer applications really benefit from having trending data.
 We have addressed that need with the ViperVision Max package.
 It includes both our Control Communication module and our Database/Reporting module.
 Click here to learn more.